tdsmale/tdsmale.github.io/Jungian.md

 - Repressed: Tangentiality.
 Represses the emphasis of cooperative structural possibilities.

 ##### Childish
 - Indulgant: Expenditure.
-Can over-indulge adopting aggressive self-interest.
+Can over-indulge adopting Forceful self-interest.
 - Obligative: Hospitality.
 Feels obligated to try and promote a mutually welcoming atmosphere.

 ##### Shadow